asquare14/asquare14/README.md

 ---

-#### I'm a Software Engineer at Prime Video, Amazon, based in London, United Kingdom.
+#### I'm a Software Engineer at AmazonAds working with the GenAI Platform Team, based in London, United Kingdom.
+Previously worked with  Prime Video and Twitter.
 Originally from the small town of [Guwahati](https://en.wikipedia.org/wiki/Guwahati) ⛰️

 - 🌱 Learning more about and studying: **Distributed Systems, Java, Open Source, CS Algorithms, C++**.
 - 🌍 I support and volunteer with: **Women Who Code, Lean In.**